jsaporta/online-clustering/README.md

 2. The K **mean vectors** of the normal distributions, one for each component.
 3. The K **covariance matrices** of the normal distributions.
 Again, one for each component.

 Finite mixture models are frequently used for clustering, because the clustering task can be viewed as determining which of the K components each data point came from.
-Indeed, the popular K-means algorithm taught to every student in Machine Learning 101 can be viewed as fitting a finite mixture model under the hood.
+Indeed, the popular K-means algorithm taught in "Machine Learning 101" can be viewed as fitting a finite mixture model under the hood.

+### Dirichlet priors
+In a Bayesian setup, inference is performed by putting a **prior distribution** on the parameter vector in the model representing our "beliefs" about the parameter values.
+Bayes' rule is then used to get a **posterior distribution**, representing our beliefs about the parameter values after having seen the data.

+Disregarding the mean and covariance parameters for now, the [**Dirichlet distribution**](https://en.wikipedia.org/wiki/Dirichlet_distribution) is the most commonly used distribution for the K-vector of component weights.
+They must be positive and sum to 1, and this is exactly what we'd get from a draw from the Dirichlet distribution.
+Moreover, because the Dirichlet distribution is **conjugate** in this case (specifically, conjugate to the underlying Categorical distribution representing each point's component), the posterior distribution resulting from Bayes' rule will also be a Dirichlet distribution, albeit with different parameters.

 ### Dirichlet process priors
-(Note that my understanding of this topic is still a bit raw.
-Any mistakes here are of course unintentional, and any suggested fixes are very welcome.)

-Choosing the value of K is difficult, and one way to get around having to make that choice is by using a **Dirichlet process prior distribution** on the components.

-Essentially, we can imagine the standard finite mixture model described above as assigning one weight/probability value to each of the K normal distributions that comprise the model.
-That is, we have a *discrete probability distribution over the normal components of the model*.

-In a Bayesian setup, we would typically put a prior distribution on this vector of probability parameters and use Bayes' rule to get a posterior distribution.
-In particular, a Dirichlet distribution is the conjugate prior and makes this Bayesian update relatively easy.
-Given a value for K, a Dirichlet distribution can be viewed as a *random probability distribution over K values*, in that a draw from the Dirichlet gives a vector of K non-negative values that sum to 1.

-Now with a standard Dirichlet prior, we haven't gotten out of having to choose a K. This is where we extend the Dirichlet distribution to a Dirichlet process.
-A draw from a Dirichlet process can be viewed as a *random discrete probability distribution*.
-With a Dirichlet process prior, we implicitly place a prior over the number of components K in the model.
-When we update the prior to a posterior distribution (which uses similar math to the standard Dirichlet distribution update), our beliefs about the number of components that the data come from are updated as well.
+When using a Dirichlet prior, it's possible to specify a K so large that not all of the components will have points in them.
+If you don't know the number of components ahead of time, specifying a large number of *potential components* can be beneficial because your model will be able to "determine for itself" how many clusters are appropriate.
+(Note that this only works when doing Bayesian inference; doing this with likelihood based approaches would result in the fitting procedure "choosing" to use as many components as possible).

+Dirichlet process priors extend this logic to the extreme by setting K as infinity.
+The actual definition of a Dirichlet process is fairly involved (it requires graduate-level probability theory), but the essential points are that...
+- We are using an infinite number of "potential components".
+- All but a finite number of them will have no corresponding data points.
+- We have computational tricks that allow us to only worry about a finite number of components.
+- Even for a Dirichlet distribution with K = infinity, we still benefit from conjugacy with the (in this case, also infinite) Categorical distribution.

 ## Acknowledgements
 - The Bokeh visualization was created with help from [Matthew Rocklin's blog](http://matthewrocklin.com/blog/work/2017/06/28/simple-bokeh-server).
 I essentially modified one of his examples to fit my project.